 URBAN POETRY by Anton Guttenberg

-Number of Films Shown About 340 features from 69 countries in 2017.
+Number of Films Shown About 260 features and shorts in 2018.

 Media Coverage regional print and TV coverage as well as national and international specialist press.